tetris245/ULTRAbc/README.md

 * Added Keybindings option to the alphabetical Preferences menu
 * Added "Show friend request messages" to the alphabetical Chat Preferences menu
+* Updated the code related to Chat Search (including the AutoJoin feature)
 * Updated the title2 command
 * Removed option in GUI-Misc for alphabetical order of Titles (as the titles are now ordered by BC)
 * Removed erase command (as you can now use the better BC command clean)